KrishnaPG/json-rpc-v3.0/README.md

 - Support for **streaming responses**
 - Structured **acknowledgement** responses

+#### Repo
+This repo contains:
-This repo contains a Typescript implementation for reference.
+  - a Typescript implementation for reference, and
+  - JSON-Schema for message validation.

 ---